etiennedub/pyk4a/README.md

 In most cases `pip install pyk4a` is enough to install this package.

+Because of the numerous issues received from Windows users, the installer ([setup.py](setup.py)) automatically detects the kinect SDK path.

-In some cases, the installer ([setup.py](setup.py)) cannot detect your kinect SDK path.
-The following snippet can help.
+When the installer is not able to find the path, the following snippet can help.
-Make sure you replace the paths in the following instructions with your own k4a SDK path.
-It is also important to replace 1.4.1 with your installed version of the SDK.
+Make sure you replace the paths in these instructions with your own kinect SDK path.
+It is important to replace 1.4.1 with your installed version of the SDK.
 ```shell
 pip install pyk4a --no-use-pep517 --global-option=build_ext --global-option="-IC:\Program Files\Azure Kinect SDK v1.4.1\sdk\include" --global-option="-LC:\Program Files\Azure Kinect SDK v1.4.1\sdk\windows-desktop\amd64\release\lib""
 ```

+During execution, `k4a.dll` is required.
+The automatic detection should be able to find this file.
+It is also possible to specify the path to the directory by using the environment variable `K4A_DLL_DIR`.
+If `K4A_DLL_DIR` is used, the automatic DLL search is not performed.

 ## Example